MicrosoftDocs/architecture-center/docs/databases/architecture/n-tier-cassandra-content.md

 #### Load balancers

 You are charged only for the number of configured load-balancing and outbound rules.
-Inbound NAT rules are free.
+Inbound network address translation (NAT) rules are free.
 There is no hourly charge for the Standard Load Balancer when no rules are configured.

 For more information, see the cost section in [Microsoft Azure Well-Architected Framework][WAF-cost].